Task 1: Create a Canonical Request for Signature Version 4

-To begin the signing process, you create a string that includes information from your request in a standardized (canonical) format.
-Formatting the request into an unambiguous, canonical format before signing it ensures that when AWS receives the request, it calculates the same signature that you calculated.
-(Non-standardized formatting can result in you and AWS calculating different signatures for the request, and the request will be denied.)
+To begin the signing process, create a string that includes information from your request in a standardized (canonical) format.
+This ensures that when AWS receives the request, it can calculate the same signature that you calculated.

-The following example shows the pseudocode for how to create a canonical request.
+The following example shows the pseudocode to create a canonical request.

 Canonical request pseudocode